This has sold.

-This is an attractive, modern, metal and ceramic biscuit barrel, made around 1910 to 1918 by German companies WMF and Wächtersbach.
-The pottery barrel was made by Wächtersbach, the metal details by WMF.
+This is an attractive, modern, metal and ceramic biscuit barrel, made between 1910 and 1930 by German companies WMF and Wächtersbach.
+The ceramic is by Wächtersbach, the nickel-plated brass by WMF.

 For this piece, the metalwork comprises the mounting around the rim, the lid which sits neatly into it and the handle.
 The handle is completed by a wicker grip.

-This range is a good example of how Jugendstil modernised the look of Art Nouveau.
+This range is a good example of how Jugendstil modernised from Art Nouveau to Art Deco.
 Jugendstil developed in Germany after an 1887 publication of the Munich magazine "Jugend", promoting their local version of Art Nouveau.
 To us, it's still fresh and modern-looking.

 The design is most likely by ceramist Christian Neureuther (1869-1921), who founded what became the Wächtersbach art department.
 The decoration is at very least influenced by the Austrian architect Joseph Olbrich (1867-1908), an important designer who produced a number of similar designs for interiors, homeware, book bindings, etc.